Strollers Marked as a Wheelchair for Guests at the Disney World parks

 Change #1: Strollers will now have to be no larger than 31″ (79cm) wide and 52″ (132cm) long or smaller.
 Apparently most strollers fit these dimensions.

-At this time we are hearing conflicting reports about how the new rule will impact strollers marked as wheelchairs.
-We have been told by Disney’s Guest Relations multiple times that guests who have special strollers for their disabled children will be able to get their strollers marked as a wheelchair, and the dimensions won’t be enforced.
+At this time we have been told by Disney that guests who have larger special strollers for their disabled children will be able to get their strollers marked as a wheelchair, and the dimensions won’t be enforced.
 We were told that these strollers would have to be within the size guidelines for wheelchairs/scooters.
+However Disney doesn’t have specific size guidelines for wheelchairs/scooter going into the parks.
+It’s something that would be decided by Cast Members at the park.
+So it’s clear that there’s some confusion there.

 Change #2: Stroller wagons (including Keenz) will not longer be permitted in the parks.
 This is true even for those who are disabled, according to Guest Relations.
 Officially Disney is saying that there will not be any exceptions made to this rule.

-However reports have been that at the early roll out of this rule, Disney is handling this on a case by case basis.
+However we’re hearing reports that Disney is handling this on a case by case basis.
 A small number of people with children who have very obvious disabilities and strong reasons why a stroller couldn’t be used have been allowed to use their Keenz.
 However this is something that can’t be counted on.
-It’s best to bring a different type of option.
+In fact, we’re hearing about plenty of refusals, so it’s best to bring a different type of option if you can.

 Double strollers are eligible to be designated as a wheelchair.

-There are some children’s wheelchairs that resemble strollers.
-We recommend visiting Guest Services to have it designated as a wheelchair in order to avoid confusion.
+For children’s wheelchairs that resemble strollers, we recommend visiting Guest Services to have it designated as a wheelchair in order to avoid confusion.

 When boarding rides, in some cases you’ll want to transfer the child to the ride seat if possible.
 On some ride cars a child in a stroller would be sitting quite low, and may not be able to see the sights.